-Melissa Chan is a finance professional who also loves Muay Thai.
-She started it out of curiosity but soon fell in love with the sport and began competing as an amateur until the knee injury occurred.
+Melissa Chan is a finance professional with a passion for Muay Thai.
+She started it out of curiosity but soon fell in love with the sport and began competing as an amateur until her knee injury occurred.
 Her knee has now recovered and she is excited to get back into the sport.

 1) Can you share your ACL story?